guardrails-ai/guardrails/docs/guardrails_ai/faq.md

 If you see an exception that looks like this

 ```
 PromptCallableException: The callable `fn` passed to `Guard(fn, ...)` failed with the following error: `custom_llm_func() got an unexpected keyword argument 'messages'`.
-Make sure that `fn` can be called as a function that takes in a single prompt string and returns a string.
+Make sure that `fn` can be called as a function and returns a string.
 ```

 It means that the call to the LLM failed.
 This is usually triggered for one of the following reasons: